awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples-window-stagger.md

 1. Choose **Create Kinesis stream**, and then create a stream with one shard\.
 For more information, see [Create a Stream](https://docs.aws.amazon.com/streams/latest/dev/learning-kinesis-module-one-create-stream.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

-1. To write records to a Kinesis data stream in a production environment, we recommend using either the [Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) or [Kinesis Data Streams API](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-sdk.html)\.
+1. To write records to a Kinesis data stream in a production environment, we recommend using either the [Kinesis Producer Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) or [Kinesis Data Streams API](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-sdk.html)\.
 For simplicity, this example uses the following Python script to generate records\.
 Run the code to populate the sample ticker records\.
-This simple code continuously writes a group of six records with the same random EVENT\_TIME and ticker symbol to the stream, over the course of one minute\.
-Leave the script running so that you can generate the application schema in a later step\.
+This simple code continuously writes a group of six records with the same random `EVENT_TIME` and ticker symbol to the stream, over the course of one minute\.
+Keep the script running so that you can generate the application schema in a later step\.

    ```

    import json
    import boto3
    import random